Jemeni11/Jemeni11/README.md

     [![PyPI Downloads](https://static.pepy.tech/badge/terminalalert)](https://pepy.tech/projects/terminalalert)

     TerminalAlert is a Python CLI tool that ensures you never miss the completion of your terminal commands.
 Whether successful or not, it sends desktop notifications to keep you informed, allowing you to focus on other tasks while commands run in the background.
-Built with Python3.
+Built with Python 3.

   - CrossRename